katiegrace/ProgrammingParadigmsProject/src/README.md

 # About The Project

 For this project, we created a website called TinDev, that allows recruiters and canidates searching for jobs to connect virtually.
-Our website include .....
+Our website includes job posting and other features such as making job offers, demonstrating interest in job postings and much more.

 ## Built With
 List here all the dependencies of your project (including version).
 For example: